wylanneely/AndoidDevelopment/README.md

 # AndoidDevelopment

-use Kotlinr and Android Studio
+use Kotlin and Android Studio